absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 A flag has a name and can have a description.

 To support a flag, you can use the `flags` accessor.
-By default, there is no flags.
+By default, there are no flags.

 ```javascript
 class MyCommand extends Command {